 Shopping the beats of a beatmaker/producer is not the primary role of a lawyer, though in some limited cases, lawyers do indeed pass on the music of their clients.
 Lawyers are mostly responsible for drafting or reviewing the legal agreements that their clients enter.
 It is in this capacity that lawyers can ultimately be more important than beat brokers and managers.

 What Kind of Representation Is Right for You?

 Though the kind of representation that you choose depends on your individual situation, most beatmakers/producers only need a lawyer, and at times a beat broker, but not a producer-manager.

 Beatmakers/producers are already self-contained and usually very organized.
 Their careers depend primarily on servicing the musical needs of other recording artists rather than performing themselves.
 Furthermore, given the nature of the general openness of the beat-shopping process itself, it’s not terribly important who gets the beats into the hands of decision-makers.
 In fact, increasingly, recording artists are accepting beat/instrumental submissions through other outlets, namely email, social networking sites, and national contests.

 The Pros and Cons of Producer-Managers

-Moreover, it’s important to keep in mind that once you sign with a producer manager, they are entitled to a 20-percent cut of all the music-related revenue you earn.
+It’s important to keep in mind that once you sign with a producer-manager, they are entitled to a 20-percent cut of all the music-related revenues you earn.
 Typically, the representation period will last two years or more.
-As your career grows, however, and as you become a more sizeable figure in the recording industry, then it may indeed be not only advantageous but necessary for you to get a manager, mainly because you will be eligible for opportunities outside of selling beats to other recording artists.
+As your career grows, however, and as you become a more sizeable figure in the recording industry, it may then be not only advantageous but necessary for you to get a manager.
+That's because you may be eligible for opportunities outside of selling beats to other recording artists.